paschalidoud/superquadric_parsing/README.md

 We also provide the `visualize_sq.py` script which allows you to quickly visualize superquadrics given a set of parameters as a set of points sampled on the surface of the superquadric surface.
+Please note that you need to install python-tk to be able to use this script.
+You can do this my simply writing `sudo apt install python-tk`.

 You can simply execute it by providing your preferred shape and size parametrization as follows:
 ```